Local Expansion Mechanisms for Quantum-Scale Wormholes: Introduction

 More specifically, a relatively simple model of a static and spherically symmetric \emph{traversable} wormhole was originally introduced by Morris and Thorne \cite{MT:1988wh} as a geometric construction connecting two distinct asymptotically flat regions of spacetime through a throat of minimal areal radius.
 The wormhole geometry is conveniently expressed in terms of the proper radial length coordinate $l$, which directly measures the physical radial distance as determined by local observers.
 In terms of $l$, the metric takes the form \cite{MG:2009cat}

 so that the wormhole throat is located at $l = 0$, while the limits $l \to \infty$ and $l \to -\infty$ correspond to the two distinct asymptotically flat regions.
-The proper length parametrization is often advantageous for geometric analysis, as it encodes directly measurable distances and makes the global structure of the spacetime explicit as a smooth, horizonless bridge connecting two spatial infinities, with the minimal surface of radius $s_0$ at $l = 0$. \\
+This parametrization is particularly advantageous for a geometric analysis, as it describes the wormhole as a smooth, horizonless bridge connecting two spatial infinities, with the minimal surface of radius $s_0$ at $l = 0$. \\

-However, the viability of such structures raises numerous challenges.
 Most prominently, in order to solve the Einstein equations, the wormhole geometry \eqref{WormholeMetric} requires exotic matter, i.e. stress-energy tensors that violate the standard energy conditions.
 More precisely, the corresponding Einstein tensor is diagonal, with the temporal and radial components coinciding at the everywhere negative value

 Interpreting $T_{tt}$ as the energy density and $T_{ll}$ as the proper radial pressure of the (exotic) matter distribution, $G_{tt} < 0$ implies an everywhere negative energy density throughout the spacetime, thereby violating the weak, null, and averaged null energy conditions \cite{MT:1988wh,MTY:1988wh,HV:1998dw,VKD:2003prl,VKD:2004wq,FR:2005wh,MV:2017ec,KS:2020ec}.
 Classically, these properties are generally ruled out for physically reasonable matter sources, see, e.g. \cite{MV:2017ec,KS:2020ec}.
-Nonetheless, quantum descriptions of matter, such as quantum field theory, generally allow for both local and averaged violations of the energy conditions, see \cite{PMG:1986casimir,BMM:2001casimir,FR:1995qei,FS:2008ei, MV:2017ec,KS:2020ec}.
-Although these quantum-induced violations are typically very small, this raises a fundamental question: Are the exotic properties of quantum matter sufficient to enable the creation of a wormhole? \\
+Beyond conventional general relativity, however, within extended theories of gravity, traversable wormholes have been shown to exist as stable solutions supported by effective geometric contributions rather than exotic matter, see, e.g. \cite{SB:2021mod,dFBCdL:2021wh,dFC:2023wh}. \\